grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 }
 ```

-This stage parses the log line as JSON and extracts two values from it, `log` and `timestamp`, and puts them into the extracted map with keys `log` and `ts`, respectively.
+This stage parses the log line as JSON, extracts two values from it, `log` and `timestamp`, and puts them into the extracted map with keys `log` and `ts`, respectively.

 {{< admonition type="note" >}}
 Supplying an empty string is shorthand for using the same key as in the input log line (so `log = ""` is the same as `log = "log"`).
 The _keys_ of the `expressions` object end up as the keys in the extracted map, and the _values_ are used as keys to look up in the parsed log line.